-This tutorial will show you how to create an account in Okteto Cloud and how to develop a PHP sample application.
+This tutorial will show you how to develop and debug a PHP application using Okteto.

 Get a local version of the PHP Sample App by executing the following commands:

 Open your browser and go to the URL of the application.
-You can get the URL by logging into Okteto Cloud and clicking on the application's endpoint:
+You can get the URL by logging into your Okteto instance (eg. https://okteto.example.com) and clicking on the application's endpoint:

-This file defines how to activate a development container for the PHP Sample App:
+The dev section defines how to activate a development container for the Php Sample App:

 command: the start command of the development container.